Distributed detection/localization of change-points in high-dimensional network traffic data: Conclusion

 \section{Conclusion}

 In this paper, we proposed a distributed method for detecting and localizing DDoS attacks in Internet traffic.
 With this approach, a local processing based on a record filtering technique followed by a nonparametric rank test is performed within the local monitors.
 Only the censored time series of IP addresses corresponding to the smallest $p$-values are transmitted and aggregated in the collector.
-The processing carried out both in the monitors and in the central collector is also sufficiently simple to make possible real-time implementation.
-Compared with the use of purely local detectors, the proposed algorithm has been shown to reveal attacks which are not locally detectable.
-Indeed, the statistical performance of the proposed approach is close to that achieved by the fully centralized detector but with a greatly reduced communication overhead.
+The central decision, at the collector level, is based on a non-parametric change-point test for two way censored data.
+The processing carried out both in the monitors and in the central collector is sufficiently simple to make real-time implementations possible.
+The proposed algorithm has been shown to reveal attacks which are not locally detectable.
+Indeed, the statistical performance of the \emph{DTopRank} algorithm is close to that achieved by the fully centralized detector but with a greatly reduced communication overhead.
 An additional interesting feature of the proposed aggregation and detection mechanism is the fact that it operates similarly at the monitor and collector level.
-Hence, the test could also applied hierarchically, with tree structured monitors, so as to produce decisions corresponding to groups of monitors of different granularity in the network.
+Hence, the test could also be applied hierarchically, with tree structured monitors, so as to produce decisions corresponding to groups of monitors of different granularity in the network.